-- Option 1-Display the Problem Solving questions, one at a time, on the interactive whiteboard.
-Log in to your Teacher Console > eBooks > Problem Solving > Problem Solving Level 3. - Go to "Open-ended" and to the "Some really big numbers" activity.
-Have students work collaboratively to determine a solution to the problems.
+- Option 1-Display the problem solving questions, one at a time, on the interactive whiteboard.
+Log in to your Teacher Console > eBooks > Problem Solving > Problem Solving Level 3 > Open-ended problem solving > Some really big numbers. - Have students work collaboratively to determine a solution to the problems.
 Students should write the number in their place value charts.
-Students should write the whole number in words.
-Students can then test the real-life problem and begin determining strategies to find a solution. - Option 2-Using the same activity as above, print out the handout from the Problem Solving eBook and distribute to partners.
-Students should work on one of the three open-ended Problem Solving questions.
-Students should show their work for each problem to their partners and write the whole number in both words and numbers.
+Students should write in words the whole number.
+Students can then try the real-life problem and begin determining strategies to find a solution. - Option 2-Using the same activity as above, print out the handout from the Problem Solving eBook and distribute to partners.
+Students should work on one of the three open-ended problem solving questions.
+Partners should show their work for each problem, writing the whole number in both words and numerically.
 Have students write their responses on chart paper and share with the class.

-Consolidating the lesson
+After the lesson

-How It Works: Three things you have learned, two things you have questions about, one thing you want the teacher to know.
-Students can share their 3, 2, 1 response individually or through discussion, or you can provide exit slips (sticky notes) and have students post them before the class ends.
+How It Works: 3 things you have learned, 2 things you have questions about, 1 thing you want the teacher to know.
+Students can share their 3, 2, 1 response orally, through discussion, or you can provide an exit slip (sticky note) and have students post these before the class ends.